 In Vancouver, I met many great teachers, most notably P.T.
 Mistlberger, who rekindled my love for shadow work, Transpersonal therapy, and men's work.
 Phil helped me connect with my masculine core and understand where I’d been holding myself back in my relationships, and in the world.
 He also facilitated the creation of a group of men called the Samurai Brotherhood, a weekly meet-up group where we support each other to connect with our truth, our power, and our accountability in the world.

 In my coaching work with men, I use elements of men's work, Shadow work, Transpersonal work, and incorporate techniques from my addictions work over the past decade.
 I also often incorporate breath work to connect with the unseen.

-I am currently deep in to a romantic relationship with a VERY powerful woman, whose beauty almost stops my heart every morning.
-I practice what I preach with my partner Sheleana Aiyana, who challenges me with her intensity, her wildness, and her constant calling for me to be more.
-My relationship with Sheleana is the vehicle that can most directly connect me to the divine, yet my ego wants me to stay safe, and isolated.
+I am engaged to a VERY powerful woman, whose beauty almost stops my heart every morning.
+I practice what I preach with my partner Sheleana Aiyana, who challenges me with her intensity, her wildness, and her constant calling for me to rise up, higher and higher.
+My relationship with Sheleana is the vehicle that can most directly connect me to the divine, even as my ego wants me to stay safe and isolated.
 We practice going deeper every day, and use our life together as the playground for spiritual growth.
 Join us on Love and Truth for content related to improving relationships, seeing through your own BS, and finding your truth.

 Today, I have a lot to be grateful for, but things aren't picture perfect.
 I have no relationship with my brothers (I have a much older brother, with Schizophrenia), and I have my daily challenges.
 Life does its thing, and challenges are never-ending.
 Today, I use every-day life as my platform for personal growth - not seeking outwardly for that growth, but inward.
 I owe much to my brotherhood circle, my close friends, my fantastic parents, and my amazingly supportive partner.